Search

 The “nature and cause of the accusation” is set forth in a document called a complaint.
 The complaint sets forth the criminal charges.
 If you were given a ticket, such as in an OWI arrest, a complaint will be issued by the prosecutor before you are arraigned.

 The warrant is the document that compels your attendance in court.
 This is not necessarily an arrest warrant.
 If you learn that a warrant was issued against you, then please don’t expect that the police will knock on your door in the middle of the night to arrest you.
-But we highly recommend you don’t go to court alone and sit at the defense table by yourself, with the prosecuotor sitting with an assistant proswecutor.
-You owe yourself a free consultation with the Barone Defense Firm where a criminal defense lawyer can trll you what to expect – even if you don’t hire us.
+But we highly recommend you don’t go to court alone and sit at the defense table by yourself, with the prosecutor sitting with an assistant prosecutor.
+You owe yourself a free consultation with the Barone Defense Firm where a criminal defense lawyer can tell you what to expect – even if you don’t hire us.

 What Is the Court Process During My Arraignment?